Making Intaglio Prints

 The plate is cut, scribed or scratched and when ink is applied it fills the grooves in preparation for the image to transfer to the paper.
 The first print is called the proof.
 Study if the proof allow you to make refinements to the plate by making additional cuts.

-All of your PRINTING EQUIPMENT
+All of your PRINTING EQUIPMENT is available from Amazon.

 At the core of this printing process is the plate itself.
 Several metals are available for the plate but the best metal to use is copper.
 Zinc is somewhat cheaper to use but the very fine lines that can be achieved with copper make it the best choice.
 Along with the plate you will need a draw tool which is used for cutting the sheet copper to the desired plate sizes.
 A drawtool has a sharp hard point usually made from hardened steel and one or two passes will cut through the plate easily.
 Be careful after cutting the plate to remove the sharp edges with a file or even sandpaper.
 Intaglio tools need to be stronger than Woodblock cutting tools because Intaglio only deals with metal plates.